8/10/2012Brook Run Multi-Use Trail

-In May 2012, the City approved a contract for the design-build of this first phase of the trail and construction is scheduled to begin this fall.
 The second and final phase of the trail is planned for design-build in 2013 and the City has been awarded a second DNR Recreational Trails Grant to use towards the completion of this project.

 Multi-use trails are linear open spaces established along a natural

 corridors, converted to a recreational use for pedestrian and bicycle

 - Multi-use trails have many benefits for nearby residents, visitors, and area businesses.

 - Increasing connectivity and linkages between parks, neighborhoods, and area businesses

 - Promoting healthy living - providing options for physical activity such as walking, running, and biking

 - Protecting and preserving the natural environment - by controlling access to a designated path

 - Increasing property values for adjacent residences and businesses due to added connectivity benefits